 Sure!
 Again, the flavor of your chocolate cake mix cookies will be different depending on the mix you use.

-Devil’s Food mix is a great choice for dark chocolate lovers, while milk chocolate cake mix may be a better choice for kids.
+Devil’s Food cake mix is a great choice for dark chocolate lovers, while milk chocolate cake mix may be a better choice for kids.

 It’s a flavored candy coating that melts easily and sets up firm.
 Despite the name, it doesn’t contain any nuts so it’s allergy-friendly too.